obsidiandynamics/transram/README.md

-# transram
+TransRAM
+===
-Transactional memory semantics over a map
+Transactional memory semantics for the JVM.